The Admission Committee will make a decision on your application only when all the required materials have been received.

 Students required to take these tests can obtain further information from the TOEFL, IELTS, and PTE websites.

-Applicants also have the option of enrolling in The New School English as a Second Language (ESL) program.
+Applicants also have the option of enrolling in The New School's English as a Second Language (ESL) program.
 Students must pass Level 6 to waive the TOEFL requirement.
 Visit the ESL website for more information.

 9. Interview: Interviews are encouraged of students who live near New York.
 Students who live further away are encouraged to request a phone interview.
 Please contact the department to request an interview after you have submitted your application.